 A series of informative publications are available for download directly from the Town's website.
-Please visit the Crime Prevention page on the Town's website at: http://kernersvillepd.com/crime-prevention/ for additional information and follow us on the Town of Kernersville's Facebook page.
+Please visit the Crime Prevention page on the Town's website at: http://kernersvillepd.com/crime-

 The Town Hall Officer is stationed at the front of Town Hall.
 He provides security and assistance to all Town Employees and Citizens that visit the facility.
 Safety is our utmost priority; and this position adds an additional layer of security to our building.